Kidel/AGIW-Bing/README.md

 ## Instructions
  * Install [Node.js](https://nodejs.org/) (you may need to restart).
- * Download this repository with the method you prefer.
+ * Download this repository with the method you prefer and make config.js following the example.
  * Open a terminal or cmd pointing inside the repository folder and type the following command:

  ```bash